1984–1985 United Kingdom miners' strike: Court judgments on legality of strike

 In the first month of the strike, the NCB secured a court injunction to restrict picketing in Nottinghamshire, but the Energy Minister, Peter Walker forbade MacGregor from invoking it as the government considered it would antagonise the miners and unite them behind the NUM.
 Legal challenges were brought by groups of working miners, who subsequently organised as the Working Miners' Committee.
 David Hart, a farmer and property developer with libertarian political beliefs, did much to organise and fund working miners.
 On 25 May, a writ issued in the High Court by Colin Clark from Pye Hill Colliery, sponsored by Hart, was successful in forbidding the Nottinghamshire area from instructing that the strike was official and to be obeyed.
 Similar actions were successful in Lancashire and South Wales.

 In September, Lord Justice Nicholls heard two cases, in the first, North Derbyshire miners argued that the strike was illegal both at area level, as a majority of its miners had voted against, and at national level, as there had been no ballot.
-In the second, two miners from Manton Colliery, in the Yorkshire area but geographically in North Nottinghamshire, argued that the area-level strike in Yorkshire was illegal.
+In the second, two miners from Manton Colliery, in the Yorkshire area of the NCB and the NUM but geographically in North Nottinghamshire, argued that the area-level strike in Yorkshire was illegal.
 Miners at Manton had overwhelmingly voted against the strike, but police had advised that their safety could not be guaranteed.
 The NUM was not represented at the hearing.
 The High Court ruled that the NUM had breached its constitution by calling a strike without holding a ballot.
 Although Nicholls did not order the NUM to hold a ballot, he forbade the union from disciplining members who crossed picket lines.